vittorioromeo/bcs_thesis/source/20_ecs/13_ee_doc.md

 | Entity #1 |            |      X     |            |
 | Entity #2 |      X     |            |      X     |

 The table above shows how component types can be bound and unbound from entity instances.
-The previously mentioned **context** object will keep track of component availability in entity instances, providing an interface roughly similar to `bool context::has_component<...>(entity_id)`.
+The previously mentioned **context** object will keep track of component availability in entity instances, thus providing an interface roughly similar to `bool context::has_component<...>(entity_id)`.

 \uml(source/figures/generated/ecs/overview/dod_composition/uml_context_has_component { width=65% })
 (DOD: checking component type availability through context object)